German industry could win big with new quantum computer | DW | 16.06.2021

 A new quantum age could be on the horizon in Germany.
 The country wants to catch up with industry leaders China and the US in the realm of quantum computing, a technology that could offer huge strategic advantages to the economies that master it.

-On Tuesday, American tech company IBM and the Munich-based Fraunhofer Institute unveiled a quantum computing collaboration centered on the new IBM Quantum System One computer, nowthe most powerful quantum computer in Germany and in Europe.
+On Tuesday, American tech company IBM and the Munich-based Fraunhofer Institute unveiled a quantum computing collaboration centered on the new IBM Quantum System One computer, nowthe most powerful quantum computer in Europe.

 China and the US hold far more patents on quantum computing technology than Germany does, despite the European country being home to a little-known but highly active research environment in the field.

 "I would say we have flown under the radar for a long time," says Christian Ospelkaus, professor for quantum physics at Leibniz University Hanover.
-This is partly due to the fact that some of the funding in the past simply ran under other — often scientifically technical — headings, he told DW.
+This is partly because some of the funding in the past simply ran under other — often scientifically technical — headings, he told DW.

 "It didn't say: "We are building a quantum computer," but rather said: "Let's study a 20-ion highly entangled state."